logeast/magic-lottery/docs/api/index.md

 ### Node.js Environment

-In a Node.js environment, you can use the CommonJS require syntax to import the MagicLottery class:
+In a Node.js environment, you can use the CommonJS require syntax to import the Magic Lottery class:

 ```ts
 const { MagicLottery } = require("magic-lottery");